-- Recommendation 5a (continued): - Though this study's data analysis did not provide evidence of improved performance at lower class-size ratios, a number of factors must be considered: - Class size information used for the analysis was aggregated to the school level so the study team was only able to analyze the effects of average class size on school-level outcomes vs. class level effects - Differences in class size by core classrooms or grade level were not documented for analysis - The literature review suggests that until class sizes reach the levels indicated, below 17:1, impacts are not likely to be seen
+Though the data analysis did not provide evidence of improved performance at lower class-size ratios, a number of factors must be considered when examining this finding.
+First, class size information used for the analysis was aggregated to the school level.
+Therefore, the study team was only able to analyze the effects of average class size on school-level outcomes.
+Optimally, an investigation of class-size effects would consist of a student-level analysis, with teachers and students randomly assigned into classrooms of different class sizes (Hanushek, 1999).
+Secondly, differences in class size by core classrooms or grade level were not documented for analysis.
+Finally, the literature review suggests that until class sizes reach the levels indicated, below 17:1, impacts are not likely to be seen.